And Chesterfield's chief executive looked on as his new side escaped relegation at Victoria Park on Saturday.

 The last time Cooper was up against Chesterfield, he was purring and running out of superlatives to describe his 2005 play-off chasing team.

 This time he was repeating words he has said of late.
 It was hardly positive.

 "It's boring me saying the same thing all the time - we created chances and although we scored a goal it's not enough,'' he said.
 "We should have killed the game.
-We had three chances at the start of the second-half.
+We had three chances at the start

 "It goes back to the mentality of the opposition thinking that we wouldn't score another goal.
 They made changes and it paid off for them.

 "We gave them the chance to come back into the game and they did it.